uwstout-cs458-s22/advisor001-api/docs/program_course_post.md

   **Code:**
   `500 Unexpected DB Condition, insert sucessful with no returned record`

-  If the course is added but cannot be returned
+  If the program_course is added but cannot be returned